gmc-code/PC-microbit-micropython/docs/sound/music.rst

 ----

-Play music
+Play notes
 ----------------

-.. py:function:: music.play(music, pin=pin0, wait=True, loop=False)
+.. py:function:: music.play(notes, pin=pin0, wait=True, loop=False)

     | Play the music.
     | Music can be a string, such as 'c1:4', or a list of notes as strings, such as ['c', 'd', 'e']
     | The duration and octave values are reset to their defaults (of 4 each) before the music is played.
     | The output pin can be used to override the default pin0. pin=None prevents sounds from being played.
     | If wait is set to True, playing is blocking, and the music will be played to the end.
     | If loop is set to True, the music repeats until stop is called.
-Set wait to False to sue this.
+Set wait to False to use this.

 | Use ``music.play(note)`` to play a note given by the ``note`` variable.
 | The note is written as a string with quotes: 'c4:8'.
 This is a c note in octave 4 with a duration of 8 ticks (a minim or 2 crotchet beats).